 If you are over 50 years old with anxiety then you may be feeling very worried, or even downright hopeless, about securing life insurance.
 Please let those negative thoughts go!

-In our many years of experience, we’ve worked with numerous clients seeking affordable 50+ life insurance while coping with anxiety.
+Over the years, I’ve worked with numerous clients seeking affordable 50+ life insurance while coping with anxiety.

 Those clients felt the same as you and were pleasantly surprised to find there are plenty of life insurance companies willing to issue reasonably priced coverage.